DaveMielke/NBP/b2g/ui/doc/introduction.rst

 board will be exposed.
 Removing the cover is how to gain access to the
 following:

+.. comment

   * The Micro-SD card slot, which is in the corner that's toward the back and toward the side where the earphone jack is.
 The open end of the slot is toward the side where the Power switch is.
 To insert a card, gently press it in until you hear a click.
 To remove the card, gently press it until you hear a click, and then allow the slot's internal spring to push it out.

 * The SIM card slot, which is in the corner that's toward the front and toward the side where the Power switch is.
 To gain access to the actual slot, lift